bahmutov/cypress-get-it/README.md

 cy.getTestId('baz').should('have.text', 'baz')
 ```

+So any element attribute like `foo-bar-baz="something"` could be fetched with descriptive `cy.getFooBarBaz("something")`.

 ## How it works

 Load this plugin from your support file and it will replace global `cy` instance with an ES6 Proxy which will intercept any methods calls to `get...` and will call [`cy.get`](https://on.cypress.io/get) with the right selector automatically.